The Celtic Goldsmith at The Johnnie Armstrong Gallery

 4.30pm – 5.30pm

-Terms of entry are subject the following understanding by visitors, as the collection is subject to loan agreements.
+Terms of entry are subject to the following, as the collection is subject to loan agreements.

-All information will be treated confidentially, with your rights protected under the data protection act.
+All Information will be treated confidentially by us, with your rights protected under the Data Protection Act.

 We look forward to welcoming you to the Borderlands Museum.